-During the 2020/21 financial year, BOSSI reviewed 16 overseas academic qualifications.
-No requests for the assessment of interstate qualification were received during 2020/21.
+During the 2021/22 financial year, BOSSI reviewed 17 overseas academic qualifications.
+BOSSI reviewed 1 request for the assessment of interstate qualification during 2021/22.

 Candidate training

 BOSSI conducts an annual training workshop to support candidate surveyors preparing to undertake examinations leading to registration as a surveyor in NSW.